wwlorey/williamlorey.com/src/pages/social-media.md

 attempt to milk their 250 followers for the praise they need to feel ok.
-These are cases where the present moment, spent in seemingly beautiful circumstances, is utterly forsaken while searching for the approval of others, as it seems increasingly difficult to take in a beautiful moment while resisting the urge to make it yours by anchoring a two-dimensional version of it to your Instagram feed.
+These are cases where the present moment, spent in seemingly beautiful circumstances, is utterly forsaken while searching for the approval of others.
+It seems increasingly difficult to take in a beautiful moment while resisting the urge to make it yours by anchoring a two-dimensional version of it to your Instagram feed.